 Do New Ariens Mower Blades Need to Be Sharpened?

-New Ariens mower blades do not require sharpening before using.
+New Ariens mower blades do not require sharpening before use.
 Mower blades are sharpened during the manufacturing process.
 It is later coated with paint that covers the blade edge.
 This paint wears from the edge once you begin using it on your mower.

 A dull, worn, or damaged mower blade can compromise the quality of cut you receive when mowing with your Ariens lawn mower.